colah/ByronTrialNotes/daily-notes/day18.md

 * And you have specialties, such as fingerprints.
  * Yes.
 I help gather and preserve physical evidence.
 * And you do forensic photography.
- * That's part of my epertise for preserving evidence.
+ * That's part of my expertise for preserving evidence.
 I also do videography when necessary.
 * You're part of... ?
  * The Chemical, Biological, radiological, explosives, is a team of fire department, police, and medical for dealing with situations involving one of those...
 * You have a number of things with you?